gearbox-solutions/has-one-file/README.md

 When working with files in Laravel apps, it is common to have a model with a single file associated with it.
 An example of this might be a "Documents" model, where a record is created for each document uploaded by a user.
 This package provides a trait that can be added to a model to make it easy to manage files associated with that model.

 This provides a few benefits:
- - It provides a consistent way to manage files associated with a model.
+ - Adds a few helper methods to the model to make it easier to work with files.
  - Files are stored in a consistent location
  - Files are automatically deleted from storage when the model is deleted as part of a lifecycle hook.